 - General Plumbing Croydon

-From a silent pinhole leak in a Thornton Heath Victorian terrace to a supply pipe failure in a Coulsdon semi driveway or a Thames Water letter about a leak at a Purley property — every engineer listed here is verified at time of listing and covers Croydon postcodes.
+From a silent pinhole leak in a Thornton Heath Victorian terrace to a supply pipe failure in a Coulsdon semi driveway, a Thames Water letter about a leak at a Purley property or an SES Water notice in Sanderstead — every leak detection engineer listed here is verified and covering Croydon CR postcodes.

 Sources & further reading